ReverseSage/ReverseSage.github.io/_posts/2024-04-15-Kubernetes-K3S-linux.md

 ## Uninstallation

-> :warning:
+>  [!WARNING]
 >  Uninstalling K3s deletes the local cluster data, configuration, and all of the scripts and CLI tools.
 It does not remove any data from external datastores, or created by pods using external Kubernetes storage volumes.

 If you installed K3s using the installation script, a script to uninstall K3s was generated during installation.